 Memorable moment: "Winning a Grammy in 2012.
 It was an out-of-body experience and a personal milestone for me and my band."

 Follower feedback: "I get a lot of little girls tell me how inspiring it is to see a girl on stage in rock music.
 I’m truly humbled by this."

 Sick sites: "South Street.
 I have so many memories playing the bars up and down that area."

 Insta insights: "I use my social media like I would a mass instant message.
 It’s a way to stay personally connected.
 I get off on letting people into my world."

 If I only had 20 minutes in Philly…: "I’d go to Wawa for either coffee with Irish cream half and half or a liverwurst sandwich with mustard."

 Favorite place to catch a concert: "The Electric Factory."

 What’s next: "Writing and touring.
 We start the year off in New Zealand and Australia, we’ll be releasing our third cover EP, then we write and record our fourth album on Atlantic Records."

-THIS PAGE: PHOTOGRAPHY BY AUSTIN HORTON (SHOES); MARINA T. PEELE (PEELE); LAUREN MCGRATH (FABRICS);
+Photography by: THIS PAGE: PHOTOGRAPHY BY AUSTIN HORTON (SHOES); MARINA T. PEELE (PEELE); LAUREN MCGRATH (FABRICS);

 COURTESY OF @MENSSTYLEPRO (REMAINING); OPPOSITE: PHOTOGRAPHY COURTESY OF @OFFICIALLZZYHALE